When to plant Pansy in DeWitt County, IL

 DeWitt County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 15 and first fall frost is October 17.

-DeWitt County County sits in USDA Zone 6a.
+DeWitt County sits in USDA Zone 6a.
 Pansy grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Pansy grow in DeWitt County County's climate?
+Can Pansy grow in DeWitt County's climate?

 Your DeWitt County Garden Planner — Free